sous-chefs/chef-splunk/README.md

 ## License Acceptance
-In the past, it was sufficient to set the `node['splunk']['accept_license']` attribute either in a wrapper cookbook, role, or chef environnment and the recipes in this cookbook will enable and run the splunk service with `--accept-license`.
-Starting with version 3.0.0, this attribute must be set to to `true`.
-A value resulting in anything other than boolean true will be considered as not accepting the splunk license agreement.
+In the past, it was sufficient to set the `node['splunk']['accept_license']` attribute either in a wrapper cookbook, role, or chef environment, and the recipes in this cookbook would enable and run the splunk service with `--accept-license`.
+Starting with version 3.0.0, this attribute must be set to boolean `true`.
+A value resulting in anything other than boolean true will be considered as not accepting the Splunk EULA.

 For example, these will not accept the Splunk license:
 ```